modyo/modyo-docs/docs/en/platform/content/public-api-reference.md

 ## Javascript SDK

 The Javascript SDK allows access to spaces and content entries in a simple way from any environment that supports Javascript (dynamic and static web sites, SPA pages, hybrid mobile applications, etc).

+Through the SDK you can get, filter and sort your created content in order to take full advantage of the capabilities of the Headless API.

+In addition, the Modyo SDK allows you to obtain information from end users that are already logged into the platform, to further customize their experience on your site.

 ### Installation